-Pay and collect with greater speed, accuracy and efficiency through one of the world’s safest, most reliable payment networks.
+Bank of America’s Automated Clearing House (ACH) is an electronic payment delivery system that allows you to pay or collect funds electronically through the ACH network — one of the world’s safest, most reliable payment networks.
+With greater speed, accuracy and efficiency, ACH offers more control over the timing of payments posting to your bank accounts.
 Use ACH to help improve forecasting, reduce exposure to check fraud, cut expenses and get faster access to funds.

 Switching from checks to ACH can greatly help reduce risks.
 Our fraud prevention tools can protect you against unauthorized transactions to your accounts.